 We're big game players in my house, and new games are always magically appearing.
 When the cabinet which houses said games recently reached capacity, I started looking for storage solutions.
-We've blogged about using game boards as art before, but this clever idea from Infarrantly Creative takes it a step further by storing the pieces behind the frame.

 Here are some other game storage ideas: